 In June 2011, Kitty's lifelong companion, Mustard, died and she became much more demanding of interaction.
 Unfortunately Kitty showed no signs of becoming friendly with Mr Minns (my downstairs cat) and remains an indoor cat by choice.
 It took almost 3 years for her to become less food obsessed and lose some of the weight she'd gained earlier on.
 She has a tendency to give love-bites, especially when being groomed as she likes to groom me in return.

 Mr Minns, the big tabby boy, had been living under my hedge in my garden since about 2007, but always ran off if approached.
 In 2009 he finally made contact, albeit this involved being badly bitten!
 He was matted and had partial sight in one eye due to an old injury and such a pot belly that I originally thought I had a pregnant female and called the cat Minnie.
 After worming and lots of patient grooming, Minnie turned out to be Mr Minns.
 He's probably early teens, a bit arthritic and unable to lose weight despite sensible feeding.
 He will nip and not give much warning, but he loves being brushed and combed.
 In July 2010 he was diagnosed as insulin-dependent diabetic.
-Mr Minns' diabetes appears cyclical with his insulin dose being slowly increased and decreased over several months.
-He has 2 injections each day which means I can't go on holiday (he is temperamentally unsuited to a cattery).
-He has a blood glucose check every month and a fructosamine test every few months (the latter tests the long term blood sugar levels) and I have to keep an eye on his waterbowl so I know whether he needs to go for another check and have his insulin increased.
+Mr Minns' diabetes was cyclical with his insulin dose being slowly increased and decreased over several months.
+He has 2 injections each day which means I can't go on holiday (he is temperamentally unsuited to a cattery) and regular blood glucose check every month and a fructosamine test every few months (the latter tests the long term blood sugar levels).
+He is also very good about letting me test his wee with a dipstick while he's on the tray!

 Or use the BACK button on your browser